coreos/docs/sdk-distributors/sdk/building-production-images/index.md

 branch in the manifest repository.

-Note: In the future builds will be triggered by pushing new tags instead of using the `dev-channel` branch; the branch only exists do to a limitation of the current buildbot deployment.
+Note: In the future builds will be triggered by pushing new tags instead of using the `dev-channel` branch; the branch only exists due to a limitation of the current buildbot deployment.

 ## Pushing updates into roller